Reeses Peanut Butter Chex Bars

 1 teaspoon pure vanilla extract

-1¾ cups miniature Reese’s peanut butter cups, roughly chopped (about 20–24 cups)
+1¾ cups miniature Reese’s peanut butter cups, roughly chopped (20–24 cups or so)

-Pinch of fine sea salt (balances sweetness)
+A pinch of fine sea salt (helps balance the sweetness)

 Tips for Ingredients